GrigorisTsitsirikis/EFMatch/README.md

  public async Task<ActionResult<MatchOdds>> GetMatchOdds(int id)
 ```
 **Description**
-Returns a specific match based on the matchOdds id in the url.
+Returns a specific matchOdds based on the matchOdds id in the url.

 **URL** : `/api/MatchOdds/{id}`